Neurotypic-ai/magus-mark/packages/magus-typescript-viewer/README.md

 This is a TypeScript-based tool that parses a codebase (focused on TypeScript/JavaScript) to build and visualize a dependency graph.
 It tracks dependencies, symbols, and structural changes over time using a UUID-based linking system.
-The tool uses DuckDB for persistent storage, Memgraph for graph operations, and React Flow for interactive visualizations.
-Additional features include automated AST transformations with jscodeshift, a command-line interface built with commander, and styling provided by Tailwind CSS and Material-UI.
+The tool uses DuckDB for persistent storage, and React Flow for interactive visualizations. **The layout of the graph is powered by ELKJS to provide a clear, hierarchical view of package, module, and code entity relationships.** Additional features include automated AST transformations with jscodeshift, a command-line interface built with commander, and styling provided by Tailwind CSS and Material-UI.

 ## Installation